murtuzamacdev/react-native-audio-exoplayer/README.md

 # react-native-audio-exoplayer-files-files

 This repo is a fork from https://github.com/asarasua/react-native-audio-exoplayer.
-I have updated the repo to the latest version of Exoplayer to this day that is 2.12.0
+I have updated the repo to the latest version of Exoplayer that is 2.12.0

 ----------